Trending: Telemedicine for Surgeons

 As patients’ acceptance and desire for virtual healthcare continues, expect more doctors to get on board.

-To prepare future physicians to use telemedicine effectively, a growing number of medical schools and teaching hospitals are including it in classroom and clinical instruction.
+A growing number of medical schools and teaching hospitals are including telemedicine in classroom and clinical instruction to prepare future physicians to use it effectively.
 According to AAMC data, telemedicine was already a topic (required or elective) at 84 medical schools as far back as the 2016–2017 academic year, up from 57 schools (about 41%) in 2013-2014.

-While the in-office consult isn’t going away, yet, using telehealth in surgery clinics is beginning to take some of the strain out of seeing a doctor.
+While the in-office consult isn’t going away, using telehealth in surgery clinics is beginning to alleviate some of the strain of seeing a doctor.

-Discover how you can use Surgimate’s surgical scheduling platform to help guarantee the successful adoption of telemedicine in your practice.
+Discover how you can use Surgimate’s surgical coordination platform to help guarantee the successful adoption of telemedicine in your practice.

 Related Posts